What is a nasogastric tube?

 Things to remember

-- If your child is in bed during the feeding, be sure that you put his head and shoulders up on pillows.
+- If the feeding will happen in bed, be sure you put your child’s head and shoulders up on pillows.

 - You must flush the NG tube at least one (1) time each day with tap water to prevent the tube from becoming clogged.
 Usually, this is done at the end of a cycled feeding or after giving medicine through the tube.
-If your child is receiving continuous feedings or is not receiving anything through the NG tube, you may flush the tube one (1) time a day when it is easiest for you.
+If your child is receiving continuous feedings or is not receiving anything through the NG tube, you should flush the tube one (1) time a day.
+Chose a time that is easiest for you.

 Giving medicine through the NG tube